tccdem/PNcsp/README.md

 PNcsp is a generaliezed version of this workflow.
 It scans the [OQMD](https://www.oqmd.org/) for a desired chemical system for given order of neighbors and proposes initial crystal structures that are ready for further analysis.

+**PLEASE NOTE:** the PNcsp code is under active development.
+Bug reports are welcomed in the GitHub issues!

 ### Installation & Usage
 This program is based on Python 3 under Anaconda.